Rosieyy/Newsletter-Signup/README.md

 if user's signup newsletter successed, user wil be redirected to a successful page if failure, user would see a opps apge, and a try again button to enable user to signup to newsletter again.

+## deploy
+web application is free deployed on deta space